 The Company has entered into an employment agreement with each of the NEOs, copies of which have been filed with the SEC.
 The Company believes that employment agreements are beneficial to it as they provide, among other things, protections related to the Company's trade secrets and intellectual property.
-Each employment agreement generally requires the executive officer to devote his full productive time and best efforts to the Company, to hold in confidence all trade secrets and proprietary information he receives from the Company and to disclose and assign to the Company any inventions and innovations he develops during the course of employment with the Company.
+Each employment agreement generally requires the executive officer to devote his full productive time and best efforts to the Company and to disclose and assign to the Company any inventions and innovations he develops during the course of employment with the Company.
 The employment agreements set forth the base salary, incentive compensation, and in general terms the benefits and perquisites that the executive officer is entitled to as described above.
 The employment agreements also set forth the benefits and rights the executive officer is entitled to upon termination of employment and upon a change-in-control of the Company.
 These rights are described below and tables quantifying the potential payments to the NEOs upon the occurrence of such events are included with the other compensation tables included in this Proxy Statement.
 In connection with Mr. Julian's departure from the Company in April 2017, we entered into a separation agreement with him, which is described below under "-Separation Arrangements with Robert K. Julian."